a. describe the main features of operating systems, for example memory management, and scheduling algorithms;

 c. discuss co-processor, parallel processor and array processor systems, their uses, advantages and disadvantages;

-d. describe and distinguish between Reduced Instruction Set Computer (RISC) and Complex Instruction Set Computer (CISC) architectures. a. demonstrate an understanding of floating point representation of a real binary number;
+d. describe and distinguish between Reduced Instruction Set Computer (RISC) and Complex Instruction Set Computer (CISC) architectures.

 b. normalise a real binary number;